 The Schoellkopf Medal is the oldest ACS local section award in the nation, and was named in honor of chemical industry entrepreneur Jacob F. Schoellkopf, founder of National Aniline Works and, in part, is a testimony of achievement in chemical technology on the Niagara Frontier.

 The first Jacob F. Schoellkopf Medal was awarded in 1931.
-For 87 consecutive years the Western New York Section of the American Chemical Society has recognized the work of its peers with a citation of their accomplishments and their continuing achievements in the sciences.
+For 88 consecutive years the Western New York Section of the American Chemical Society has recognized the work of its peers with a citation of their accomplishments and their continuing achievements in the chemical sciences.

 2018 Schoellkopf Medalist

-The Jury for the Schoellkopf Award of the Western New York Section of ACS selected Dr. Diana S. Aga, Professor of Chemistry in the Department of Chemistry, University at Buffalo, as the 2017 Schoellkopf Award recipient
+The Jury for the Schoellkopf Award of the Western New York Section of ACS selected Dr. Sriram Neelamegham, Professor of Chemical and Biological Engineering, University at Buffalo, as the 2018 Schoellkopf Award recipient

 For past Schoellkopf recipients, see the Schoellkopf History Page.